EuleMitKeule/device-tools/README.md

 A custom Home Assistant integration that allows you to modify and interact with devices.

 > [!CAUTION]
-> This integration is still in early development and has the potential to permanently modify your configuration in a bad way.
+> This integration is still in development and has the potential to permanently modify your configuration in a bad way.

 ## Roadmap